atoma-network/atoma-docs/website/atoma-vision.md

 4. Generative AI content for Web3 applications.
 These include genetic NFTs that can adapt their features (through AI) on the users own blockchain activity or other personal/public available data.

 5. Autonomous smart agents that can interact with blockchains and protocols.
-It is only possible to achieve smart agents behaving on behalf of Web3 protocols if these agents are themselves transparently automated and controlled in a decentralized environment.
+In order to build smart agents behaving on behalf of Web3 protocols, it is necessary that these are automated and controlled in a transparent decentralized environment.
 This is only possible through a decentralized AI inference protocol such as the Atoma Network.